In Search of Earth’s Secrets is a special project that brings the JOIDES Resolution and its exciting science to communities around the United States!

 The In Search of Earth’s Secrets exhibit allows audiences to enjoy hands-on experience while learning about exciting science topics researched by the JOIDES Resolution such as earthquakes, volcanoes, and the extinction of the dinosaurs.
 Learn more about the topics covered in the exhibit by visiting here.

 Watch the trailer for the Stories from the Cores video game that is part of the In Search of Earth's Secrets experience!

 Check out the calendar below for past and future locations of the Earth’s Secrets exhibit.

 Are you interested in bringing Pop-Up to your community?

-We will be looking for new communities to Bring In Search of Earth’s Secrets to for 2019, 2020 and 2021!
+We will be looking for new communities to Bring In Search of Earth’s Secrets to for 2021/2!
 Educators, families, museums, youth organizations, libraries: Please fill out this form.

 The In Search of Earth’s Secrets exhibit also offers the opportunity to bring scientists and educators who have been on the JOIDES Resolution to your site to talk to the people in your community.
 The map below shows scientists and educators interested in outreach who may live in your area.